- Describe the three stages of memory storage

 Episodic memories are also called autobiographical memories.
 Let’s quickly test your autobiographical memory.
 What were you wearing exactly five years ago today?
 What did you eat for lunch on April 10, 2019?
 You probably find it difficult, if not impossible, to answer these questions.
 Can you remember every event you have experienced over the course of your life—meals, conversations, clothing choices, weather conditions, and so on?
 Most likely none of us could even come close to answering these questions; however, American actress Marilu Henner, best known for the television show Taxi, can remember.
 She has an amazing and highly superior autobiographical memory (Figure 7).

-Very few people can recall events in this way; right now, only 12 known individuals have this ability, and only a few have been studied (Parker, Cahill & McGaugh 2006).
+Very few people can recall events in this way; right now, fewer than 20 have been identified as having this ability, and only a few have been studied (Parker, Cahill & McGaugh 2006).
 And although hyperthymesia normally appears in adolescence, two children in the United States appear to have memories from well before their tenth birthdays.

 In this video, Hank Green explains several research studies that helped us better understand implicit memories.